handsomefox/cpp-transliteration/README.md

 ## Requirements

-1. Windows
+1. Windows.
-2. Anything that can compile it
+2. Anything that can compile it.

-It only support QWERTY layout
+ Only QWERTY is supported.

 ## How to use

 ### Compilation example

-I recommend using MSVC as i used it to test the program
+I recommend using MSVC as i used it to test the program.

 clang++ source.cpp -o source.exe